 There are several hundred quelites in Mexico, with innumerable nutritional properties, whose consumption is being rescued as a valuable legacy for the country and the world.

 Quelites are a traditional food in Mexico that have been eaten since before the Spaniards came.
 Although the number of people who eat them has gone down over time, they are an important part of the current trend to bring back old foods.

 What are quelites?

-With respect to the number of quelites endemic to Mexico (because there are others, such as coriander, that have been adopted), the texts that analyze them are not agreed, however, Alaide Jimenez, research professor at the Center for Research and Training in Gastronomy of the Food Science Area of the University of Sor Juana Cloister, says there are more than 300, which are attributed an important nutritional benefit, for which they are being studied and revalued.
+With respect to the number of quelites endemic to Mexico (because there are others, such as coriander, that have been adopted), the texts that analyze them are not agreed upon.
+However, Alaide Jimenez, research professor at the Center for Research and Training in Gastronomy of the Food Science Area of the University of Sor Juana Cloister, says there are more than 300, which are attributed an important nutritional benefit, for which they are being studied and revalued.

-"There is a group of UNAM researchers from different areas, led by Dr. Amanda Gálvez, from the Faculty of Chemistry, who headed the PUAL (University Food Program), who has a project called rescue of traditional undervalued species of the Mexican diet and their contribution to the improvement of nutrition in Mexico.
-As a result of these works, says the researcher, the book "Quelites: Sabores y Saberes del sureste del Estado de México" was created, with 53 recipes from 22 cooks, producers, buyers, and sellers of quelites in an Ozumba tianguis.
+"There is a group of UNAM researchers from different areas, led by Dr. Amanda Gálvez, from the Faculty of Chemistry, who headed the PUAL (University Food Program), who has a project called "Rescue of traditional undervalued species of the Mexican diet and their contribution to the improvement of nutrition in Mexico.
+As a result of these works, says the researcher, the book "Quelites: Flavors and Knowledge from the Southeast of the State of Mexico" was created, with 53 recipes from 22 cooks, producers, buyers, and sellers of quelites in an Ozumba tianguis.